4.2 Real-time implementation

 With the above implementation(s) working in the simulated environments with a fixed WAV file, you can now try your implementation in a real-time scenario.

-template and then implement it in C on the microcontroller!
+TASK 7: Try your biquad filter implementation with the and then implement it in C on the microcontroller!